 Do you like the idea of line drying clothes, but hate how stiff everything feels afterward?
 Using the clothesline will save energy and money.
 Many people like the fresh scent compared with running a clothes dryer.
 But clothes hung out to dry often end up stiffer than the fluffy laundry you take out of the dryer.
-Check out these five tricks for perfect, crunch-free clothes:
+Check out these tricks for perfect, crunch-free clothes:

 Use White Vinegar in the Washer